 If you are in the San Francisco Bay Area and want to learn to dance Tango, you can:

-Argentine Tango intermediate class: corrida and americana
+Argentine Tango intermediate class: milonga rhythm and side step

 I was born in Argentina.
 Through my family and the community that saw my upbringing, I have been intimately involved with the culture of Tango all my life, and have been an Argentine Tango dance performer, choreographer and instructor for over 30 years.
 I profoundly love Tango dancing, music, and culture, particularly that of the Golden Era.
 I am a milonguero.